-- 2 State Fair entries from the following classes: - Chalk/Carbon/Pigment: Division A - Scrapbooking - 1.
+2 State Fair entries each from the following classes:

+- Chalk/Carbon/Pigment on canvas, paper or glass (Division A) - Food/Cake Decorating - Glass/Plastic - Scrapbooking - 1.
 Exhibitors must be enrolled in the Visual Arts project category in which they are exhibiting. - 2.
 Exhibitors are encouraged to date the project when it is made. - 3.
-All visual arts exhibits are evaluated using a visual arts rubric which takes into account the correct use of design elements; craftsmanship; and creativity. - 4.
+All visual arts exhibits are evaluated using a visual arts rubric that takes into account the correct use of design elements; craftsmanship; and creativity. - 4.
 Articles exhibited must be an original design created by the exhibitor (except in heritage arts which may follow a pattern AND Fiber-Non Original Ages 8-10 ONLY).
-Copyrighted or trademarked designs are NOT acceptable; this includes TEAM or SCHOOL LOGOS. - 5.
+Copyrighted or trademarked designs are NOT acceptable; this includes TEAM or SCHOOL LOGOS and/or CHARACTERS FROM MOVIES such as Mickey Mouse, Iron Man, etc. - 5.
 Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies to ideas found on a site such as Pinterest.
-If you see something on Pinterest that you like, use the concept and create something different using the concept; however, it MUST NOT look exactly like something the judge can search for and find on Pinterest. - 6.
-The exhibit must combine parts of different patterns and/or ideas with the concepts of the member, however, changing the color or changing the size of the item or pattern used does NOT make it original.
-If you create a replica of what you see somewhere else, it is not your original design.
+If you see something on Pinterest that you like, use the concept and create something different using the concept; however, it MUST NOT BE AN EXACT REPLICA of something the judge can search for or find on Pinterest. - 6.
+The exhibit may combine parts of different patterns and/or ideas with the concepts of the member, however, changing the color or changing the size of the item or pattern used does NOT make it original.
+If you create an exact replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
-Be prepared to explain how and where you got the idea for this project. - 7.
-Members wishing to exhibit quilts made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in the Visual Arts-Heritage Arts area will be evaluated using a visual arts rubric which takes into account the correct use of design elements; craftsmanship; and creativity.
+Be prepared to explain how and where you got the idea for this project.

+- 7. Quilts entered in visual arts should ONLY be entered in the Quilting Project area in either Level 1-You Can Quilt OR Level 2- Quilting the Best Better.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else. - 8.
 A member may enroll in as many classes of a specific project (i.e. Visual Arts paper (class), wood (class), glass (class), etc.) as he/she wishes.
 A 4-H'er may also show two different projects in one class; however, the 4-H'er must enter the correct number of entries on the registration site.
 Only one project in each class will be paid a premium.
-For example: 2 Visual Arts Glass projects may be shown, but the 4-H'er will only receive one premium in the Glass class.
+For example, 2 Visual Arts Glass projects may be shown, but the 4-H'er will only receive one premium in the Glass class. - 9.
+Read the Visual Arts exhibit guidelines thoroughly.
+Some exhibit categories have size restrictions.